-- 5. Enterprise Funds should be self-sufficient.
-They should include a sufficient un-appropriated fund balance to absorb fluctuations in annual revenue.
-Wherever possible, enterprise funds should be charged directly for "overhead" services, rather than using an indirect service transfer.
-These services include such things as employee fringe benefits, insurance costs, and telephone charges.
-Provision should also be made for interdepartmental charges for services such as solid waste disposal (landfill) and vehicle repair, when this is practical.
-Operational revenue should be great enough to cover capital costs and replacement or debt service as established within rate planning. - 6.
-Asset Management reserves should be established, funded and used to replace and preserve General Fund assets consistent with department plans. - 7.
+- 6. Asset Management reserves should be established, funded and used to replace and preserve General Fund assets consistent with department plans. - 7.
 Enterprise fund asset management requirements should be incorporated in multiyear forecasts and rate plans and included in the annual budget consistent with the underlying asset management plans. - 8.
-A financial forecasting model should be developed to annually test the ability of the City to absorb operating costs due to capital improvements, and to react to changes in the economy or service demands.
-This annual forecast should cover at least five years. - 9.
 Laws and policies on limitations on revenue sources should be explicitly addressed in the budget process.
-These include: - A. Annual Local Transportation Assistance Funds (LTAF) must be devoted to street maintenance and potentially for parks and the arts.
-Arizona Lottery Funds (ALF) are required to be used for public transportation purposes for jurisdictions within Maricopa County and must be utilized within two years of distribution with the potential for a one year extension. - B. No more than one half of the prior year's Highway User Revenue Fund (HURF) can be used for debt service (A.R.S.
+These include: - A. Arizona Lottery Funds (ALF) are required to be used for public transportation purposes for jurisdictions within Maricopa County and must be utilized within two years of distribution with the potential for a one year extension. - B. No more than one half of the prior year's Highway User Revenue Fund (HURF) can be used for debt service (A.R.S.
 48-689). - C. When the City's population reaches 30,000, it must maintain its level of general fund support in street maintenance and operations, as provided by state law (A.R.S.
 28-6543)